-India's sugar production during the sugar year 2023 - 24 is expected to be around 32.0 million metric tons as against the previous sugar year's production of 32.8 million metric tons.
-Though there is a marginal decrease in production in Karnataka, Tamilnadu and Uttar Pradesh, Maharashtra just surpassed the previous season's production.
-The sugar consumption in 2023 - 24 is expected to be around 29.0 million metric tons, against previous year's 27.5 million metric tons.
+India's sugar production during the sugar year 2024 - 25 is expected to be at 25.8 million metric tons as against the previous year's 31.8 million metric tons.
+Major sugarcane yield reduction was reported from Maharashtra and Uttar Pradesh & to a minimum level from Karnataka, resulted in lesser production compared with previous season.
+The sugar consumption in 2024 - 25 SS is expected to be around 28.0 million metric tons, against previous year's 29 million metric tons.

-It is pertinent to note that around 2.5 million metric tons of sugar is expected to be diverted to ethanol production, which is excluded from the current sugar year's estimated production of 32 million metric tons.
+During 2024 - 25 sugar season, around 3.5 million metric tons of sugar is expected to be diverted to ethanol production against previous year's 2.15 million metric tons, which is excluded from the current sugar year's estimated production of 25.8 million metric tons.
+Government of India has allowed sugar export of 1 million metric tons during 2024 - 25 season.

-In the beginning of the year 2023 - 24, the opening stock of sugar was 5.7 million metric tons, as against the previous year's stock of 6.8 million metric tons.
-The expected closing stock at the end of the sugar year 2023 - 24 would be around 8.7 million metric tons.
-Considering the expected higher closing stock, ISMA is seeking permission from GOI for sugar export.
+In the beginning of the year 2024 - 25, the opening stock of sugar was 8.0 million metric tons and the expected closing stock at the end of the sugar year 2024 - 25 would be around 5.4 million metric tons.